1977–78 in English football: Fourth Division

 Graham Taylor guided Watford to the Fourth Division title by an 11-point margin to repeat the promotion success he had achieved at Lincoln City two seasons earlier.
 Southend United finished second, while John Toshack kicked off his managerial career by taking Swansea City to promotion just weeks after being appointed.
 Brentford clinched the final promotion place, with Aldershot missing out on promotion by two points.

 Wimbledon played their first season in the Football League, replacing Workington.

 Southport, having finished second-from-bottom for the third season in succession, were voted out of the Football League and replaced by Wigan Athletic.
-This would ultimately prove the final occasion where a football club failed to earn re-election to the League, and the same 92 clubs would continue to make up its membership until 1987, by which point automatic promotion and relegation between the League and the Football Conference had been introduced.
+This would ultimately prove the final occasion where a club failed to earn re-election to the League, and the same 92 clubs would continue to make up its membership until 1987, by which point automatic promotion and relegation between the League and the Football Conference had been introduced.